 Faculty-led Research Projects

 SCL affiliated faculty regularly work with corporations and other entities to perform in-context research that provides new knowledge, tools, and insights related to the immediate interest of a business partner.
-These projects are organized with individual faculty members or small groups of faculty and may be structured as sponsored research, direct consulting, or philanthropy depending on the type of desired partnership.
+These projects are organized with individual faculty members or small groups of faculty and may be structured as company-funded sponsored research, direct consulting, or philanthropy depending on the type of desired partnership.
 SCL affiliated faculty members typically have students participate in these research endeavors.

 Faculty-led research opportunities are usually the best option either when results are needed very quickly or when the research questions are long-term and require deeper technical expertise.